Last updated: September 5, 2018

 Much is made of online schemes, but holiday hoaxes are not confined to the internet.
 Though there are a wide range of social engineering scams that rely on personal interactions, delivery theft and fraud are of particular concern during the holidays.

-Unfortunately, there have already been a number of reports of people stealing holiday deliveries from porches and mailboxes this year, a trend that has carried over from last year.
-An insuraceQuotes.com report from 2015 indicated that 23 million Americans had packages stolen from their homes before they could open them.
+Unfortunately, there are a number of reports of people stealing holiday deliveries from porches and mailboxes each year, and the numbers continue to see an upward trend.
+An insuraceQuotes.com report from 2017 indicated that nearly 26 million Americans had packages stolen from their homes by so-called "porch pirates" before they could open them — an increase from the 23.5 million thefts reported in 2015.

 It’s suspected that criminals make a regular habit of following delivery vans in order to identify their targets.
 Many thefts have been caught on security cameras, but although the videos have helped victims obtain refunds, the cameras weren’t able to prevent the thefts themselves.